ukwa/ukwa-documentation/content/how-ukwa-works/management/ops/001_crawling.md

 If possible, we wish to preserve the current state of the crawl, so we try to pause and cleanly shut down while making a checkpoint to restart from.

+(crawl-op-pause)=
 ## Pause the crawl job(s)

 For all Heritrixes in the Docker Stack: log into the Heritrix3 control UI, and pause any job(s) on the crawler that are in the `RUNNING` state.
 After the `PAUSE` button is pressed, the crawl enters the `PAUSING` state, while it waits for various threads to shutdown neatly.
 This can take a while (say up to two hours) if a given `ToeThread` is doing something like processing many thousands of discovered URLs from a site map.
 If all goes well, all `RUNNING` jobs will eventually go from `PAUSING` to `PAUSED`.

 Sometimes pausing never completes because of some bug.
 For example, under some cirumstances a `ToeThread` can die due to a run time error, and after that happens, and attempt to pause will get stuck in the `PAUSING` state.

+If the crawler is being paused due to a temporary network outage, it doesn't matter if the crawler is `PAUSING` rather than `PAUSED`.
+In either case, we can go ahead and [unpause](crawl-op-unpause) when the outage is over.
+However, it does not hurt to take this opportunity to checkpoint each crawl job, in case something goes wrong while we're `PAUSING/PAUSED`.

-Worst still, if some critical component is down (like a disk drive or remote service like the crawl-time CDX index), then the `ToeThreads` may all get stuck trying to shut down.
+However, if some critical component is down (like a disk drive or remote service like the crawl-time CDX index), then the `ToeThreads` may all get stuck trying to shut down.
 If this happens, there's not a lot we can do except accept shut down and accept that we may need to restart from an older checkpoint.

-If the crawler is being paused due to a temporary network outage, there's no need to proceed with the full shutdown, and instead we can skip to Unpausing the crawl jobs(s) TBA TBA.
-However, it does not hurt to take this opportunity to checkpoint each crawl job, in case something goes wrong while we're `PAUSED`.

 ## Checkpoint the job(s)